 You skip eating lunch so you can catch up on messages from patients, your nurses, and to work on your notes.
 When it's time for dinner, you're starving.
 Even though you planned to eat a healthy dinner, you're so hungry when you get home that you grab the chips from the pantry, and before you know it, you've eaten half of the bag.
 You think to yourself, "Well, I already messed up today so I might as well eat whatever I want and restart my diet again tomorrow."
 The problem is, this happens almost every day, so every day you're vowing to restart tomorrow.

 Guess What?
-The Qualities That Make You An Excellent Physician Are Also Why You Struggle With Binge Eating.
+The Qualities That Make You An Excellent Physician Are Also Why You Struggle With Overeating.

 Attention To Detail

 The first rule of medicine is Do No Harm, so being a perfectionist does help to protect you from making mistakes.
 But you can also use perfectionism against yourself.
 Any perceived failure causes you to question your ability to practice medicine.
 You make a mistake at work and you're devastated.
 You question yourself and your abilities.
 Doubting yourself feels awful, so you eat because eating makes you feel better.

 As physicians, we never want to give up on our patients.
 That's why you spend time fighting with insurance companies and filling out endless paperwork to help your patients get what they need.
 But when it comes to binge eating, you need more than determination to fix it.
 You can be determined to eat healthy; determined to stick to your meal plan; determined not to buy junk food; determined to finally lose weight.
 None of this works because you can't stop overeating simply by being determined.
 Instead, you need actual tools, a strategy, and support from a coach who understands because she has been there herself.